antoineboquet/greek-conversion/docs/information-loss.md

 composed by default, but the system polytonic acute prefers oxia and is therefore not necessarily NFC.
 Accepted aliases do not round-trip byte for byte:

-- Greek lunate sigma and medial beta aliases become the selected output glyphs;
+- Greek medial beta aliases become the selected output glyph;
+- lunate sigma provenance becomes the selected output glyph unless `sigma: "preserve"` or `lunateSigma: "c"` retains it in the target format;
 - Unicode punctuation aliases become the canonical punctuation for the target;
 - equivalent combining-mark order and duplicate recognized marks converge;
 - Beta Code aliases, case placement, and mark order converge.